 Sads Awareness Week

-The Joe Humphries Memorial Trust (JHMT) has established SADS Awareness Week to mark the anniversary of the loss to Sudden Arrhythmic Death Syndrome (SADS) victim 14 year old Joe Humphries from Rothley who suddenly collapsed and died whilst out jogging on 4th October 2012.
+The Joe Humphries Memorial Trust's (JHMT) annual SADS Awareness Week marks the anniversary of the loss to Sudden Arrhythmic Death Syndrome (SADS) victim 14 year old Joe Humphries from Rothley who suddenly collapsed and died whilst out jogging on 4th October 2012.

 These are preventable deaths and can cause untold, life-long suffering for those left behind.
-You can be the difference this SADS Week by taking a few simple measures to learn how to save a life – pledge to take 'Time Out':
+You can make a difference this SADS Week by taking a few simple measures to learn how to save a life:

-- to learn more about SADS – Sudden Arrhythmic Death Syndrome which can strike without any warning in seemingly fit and healthy young people between 12 - 35 years old.
+- Learn more about SADS – Sudden Arrhythmic Death Syndrome which can strike without any warning in seemingly fit and healthy children and young adults.
 "Arrhythmic" means that the heart goes into an abnormal rhythm (beat) which can result in either a faint, or a full cardiac arrest (heart stopping and death).

 Show Your Support